 - Funding is provided for important investments in equipment replacements of $3.9 million, technology enhancements of $230,000, and facility improvements of $350,000.

-- A rate increase is proposed for residential garbage collection and recycling service.
+- A rate increase is included for residential garbage collection and recycling service.
 The proposed increase from $16.50 per month to $17.50 per month is the first increase of the residential service fee in four years.

-- The proposed budget incorporates performance measures and sustainability initiatives for every department.
+- The budget incorporates performance measures and sustainability initiatives for every department.
 The connection to our Strategic Plan, FranklinForward, is clearly linked to performance measures and objectives throughout the budget, including insights from the recently completed citizen survey.

 - A Policy Document